How do doctors diagnose cerebral palsy?

 - Developmental and Medical Evaluations

-Developmental screening is the next step – after developmental monitoring – in diagnosing a child with cerebral palsy.
+Developmental screening is the next step in diagnosing a child with cerebral palsy.
 It consists of a standardized checklist and/or questionnaire which compares your child’s development against a pre-established benchmark.
-According to The American Academy of Pediatrics, these screenings should occur at 9 months, 18 months, and 24 or 30 months.
+According to the American Academy of Pediatrics, these screenings should occur at 9 months, 18 months, and 24 or 30 months.